-- □ Put your right foot on the brake. - □ Put your left foot on the clutch and press it in all the way. - $\Box$ Shift to first gear. - Release the parking brake. - Check your mirrors (the rear-view and side mirrors). - □ Put on your turn signal. - Shoulder check. - ☐ Move your foot from the brake to the accelerator. - □ Raise the clutch pedal (let the clutch out) to where you feel the engine speed changing or the engine start to grab or pull (this is the friction point). - □ Press the accelerator just enough to get going as you slowly let the clutch out the rest of the way. - ☐ Move smoothly away from the curb, looking ahead. - ☐ Turn off your turn signal. - □ Check your rear-view mirror to make sure nothing unexpected is coming up behind.
+- ☐ Put your right foot on the brake.

+- ☐ Put the gear into Drive.

+- ☐ Release the parking brake.

+- ☐ Check your mirrors (the rear-view and side mirrors).

+- ☐ Put on your turn signal.

+- ☐ Shoulder check.

+- ☐ Move your foot from the brake to the accelerator, and press the accelerator just enough to get going.

+- ☐ Move smoothly away from the curb, looking ahead.

+- ☐ Turn off your turn signal.

+- ☐ Check your rear-view mirror to make sure nothing unexpected is coming up behind.